 Tours and adventure activities

-The safety standards you might expect of transport and tour operators, including adventure activities such as scuba diving, aren't always met.
-Sufficient safety equipment may not be provided and recommended maintenance standards and safety precautions may not be observed.
+Transport and tour operators, including adventure activities such as scuba diving, don't always meet safety and maintenance.
+Suitable safety equipment may not be provided.

 If you plan to participate in adventure activities:

-- always use available safety equipment, such as lifejackets or seatbelts, even if others don't.
+- always use available safety equipment, even if others don't.

 If appropriate safety equipment is not available, use another provider.